davidalecrim1/rinha-with-go-2023/LEARNING.md

 Maybe I might be doing something wrong.
 I can dig more later.

+### Connection Pool
+When working with connection pools in PostgreSQL, it’s important to configure the maximum number of connections both in the PostgreSQL server itself and in the application using the database.
+Here’s how I’ve configured it:
+- **SetMaxOpenConns(n int)**: This method sets the maximum number of open connections to the database that the application can have at any given time.
+If all connections are in use and a new request is made, that request will block until a connection is freed up.
+This setting should be chosen carefully based on your database’s resources and your application’s needs.
+- **SetMaxIdleConns(n int)**: This method sets the maximum number of idle connections that can be retained in the connection pool.
+Idle connections can be reused for future queries without the overhead of opening a new connection.
+Setting this appropriately helps maintain a balance between resource usage and the ability to handle bursts of traffic efficiently.

+By configuring these settings properly, you can ensure that your application efficiently manages database connections, balancing performance with resource usage.

+### Tables
+I didn't thought to create a UNIQUE column in the table, it was better then performing one query to check the data before inserting in the table.
+This was a nice learning.

+Also, creating a column for searching using Postgres to auto generate was a nice thing I've learned too.

 ## Nginx

 ### Connection Pool
 Nginx uses worker processes to handle incoming connections.
 Each worker can handle many connections simultaneously using an asynchronous, non-blocking I/O model.
 For upstream connections (connections to backend servers), Nginx maintains a pool of connections to these servers, which it reuses to handle multiple client requests efficiently.

 The **keepalive** directive in the upstream block sets the maximum number of idle keepalive connections to upstream servers.
 This helps in reusing connections for multiple requests, reducing connection setup overhead.

+## Docker

+### Network

+There seems to be an increased latency in docker when using network mode as bridge, because this creates a virtual network over the real one.
+For this kind of application, the host mode seems to be more effective.

+But as I've found out, the host mode for network using Docker doesn't work on MacOS.
+I can research later how to use Linux on MacOS.